-If we add to this the possibility that the blockchains of all these new projects, together with all the current blockchains, can interact with each other thanks to projects like Polkadot, the range of possibilities becomes practically infinite.
+If we add to this the possibility that the blockchains of all these new projects, together with all the current blockchains, can interact with each other thanks to developments like Polkadot, the range of possibilities becomes practically infinite.
 Not to mention the possibility of combining the execution of intelligent contracts with data from the real world.

 Risks & Solutions

-On the other hand, more and more businesses are beginning to accept cryptocurrency as a means of payment, the latest notable case being Just Eat; a trend that is surely starting to accelerate thanks to the fact that many exchanges are issuing debit cards that allow you to pay directly at any merchant by charging the expense against your cryptocurrency balance.
+PayPal and some banks in Europe and the US are opening the doors for clients to buy and store their crypto assets in the same “place” where they pay their mortgage or receive their salary.
+On other hand, more and more businesses are beginning to accept cryptocurrency as a means of payment, the latest notable case being Just Eat.
+This trend is accelerate thanks to the fact that many exchanges are issuing debit cards that allow you to pay any merchant directly by charging the expense to your cryptocurrency balance.